open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 A _findAssistant_ event will normally be accompanied by a _whisper_ event containing a natural language description of the task to be performed.
 A _proposeAssistant_ event will be returned in response to this event.

 _findAssistant_ events can be sent without an associated _whisper_ event.
-This is not very meaningful for use case 1 but if a discovery agent does receive an _findAssistant_ event with no _whisper_ then recipient assistant could simply return the address of their favorite general purpose assistant.
+This is not very meaningful for use case 1, but if a discovery agent does receive an _findAssistant_ event with no _whisper_, then the recipient assistant could simply return the address of their favorite general purpose assistant.

 For use case 2, a missing _whisper_ event could be interpreted as a request to see whether that assistant is willing and able to recieve requests in general under the assumption that the client already knows the capabilities of the recipient.